sunyuann/Quiz-Platform-WebApp/UIUX.md

 * Saving changes to a Quiz Question gives feedback when buttin is pressed.
 * Question edit error messages close with relevant user interaction.
 * Answer boxes are similar to Kahoot's.
+* Trying to go to Login or Register page while already logged in will redirect to the Dashboard.